MOST Program Overview

 - The MOST form is a variant of the Physician’s Orders for Life-Sustaining Treatment (“POLST”), pioneered in Oregon in the late 1990s.
 Many states endorse similar programs and others have programs in development (see the national POLST website for details and program contacts).

-The MOST program was previously hosted by the Colorado Advanced Directives Consortium (CADC).
+The MOST program was previously hosted by the Colorado Advance Directives Consortium (CADC).
 To read the host change announcement, click here.